lmfit/uncertainties/_sources/numpy_guide.rst.txt

   1.0+/-0.01
   2.0+/-0.002

-The file can then be read back by instructing NumPy to convert all the columns with :func:`uncertainties.ufloat_fromstr`.
-The number :data:`num_cols` of columns in the input file (1, in our example) must be determined in advance, because NumPy requires a converter for each column separately.
-For Python 2:
+The file can then be read back by instructing NumPy with :meth:`numpy.loadtxt`, but for object arrays, this requires a converter function for each column separately.
+We can use func:`uncertainties.ufloat_fromstr`, but :meth:`numpy.loadtxt` passes bytes to converters, they must first be converted into a string.
+In addition the number of maximum number of columns must be known.
+An example of using all of this to unpack the data saved with :meth:`numpy.savetxt` would be:

+>>> from uncertainties import ufloat_fromstr
->>> converters = dict.fromkeys(range(num_cols), uncertainties.ufloat_fromstr)
+>>> max_cols = 1

-For Python 3, since :func:`numpy.loadtxt` passes bytes to converters, they must first be converted into a string:

->>> converters = dict.fromkeys(
+>>> converters = {col: lambda dat: ufloat_fromstr(dat.decode("utf-8"))
-        range(num_cols),
-        lambda col_bytes: uncertainties.ufloat_fromstr(col_bytes.decode("latin1")))

-(Latin 1 appears to in fact be the encoding used in :func:`numpy.savetxt` [as of NumPy 1.12].
-This encoding seems to be the one hardcoded in :func:`numpy.compat.asbytes`.)

-The array can then be loaded:
+....                              for col in range(max_cols)}
 >>> arr = numpy.loadtxt('arr.txt', converters=converters, dtype=object)

 .. index:: linear algebra; additional functions, ulinalg